-Table 16 shows the Inferred Mineral Resource Estimates for Durusu for a range of cut off grades.
-The figures in this table are rounded to reflect the precision of the estimates and include rounding errors.
-The estimates at 0.3 g/t cut off represent the base case estimates.
+Table 19 shows the Inferred Mineral Resource estimates for Durusu and Table 20 shows the Mineral Resource estimates subdivided by oxidation zone.
+The figures in these tables are rounded to reflect the precision of the estimates and include rounding errors.